lukassves/RPA-task/README.md

-Moves on to the next client automatically.
+Moves to the next client.